bobleesj/composition-analyzer-featurizer/news/dev.rst

 **Fixed:**

-* Table with CAF supported elements updated in documentation
+* Table with CAF supported elements updated in documentation.

 **Security:**